 What is Nyaope?

-Because the drug is so cheap, it is a favorite among school children.
+It is one of the cheapest illicit drugs available and therefore a favourite among school children.
 In South Africa’s underdeveloped urban areas, known as townships, the drug retails for R 30.
-In the Johannesburg city center, where Nigerians dominate the drug trade and distribute the toxic concoction, the cost is only R 20.
-The situation is critical and Nyaope addiction is ravaging the townships.
-Children as young as 9 years old drop out of school to work for drug dealers just to get a free hit.
-The drugs effect their brains so badly to an extent they cannot concentrate.
+The situation is critical, and Nyaope addiction is ravaging the townships.
+Children as young as nine years old drop out of school to work for drug dealers to get a free hit.
 Young girls work as prostitutes to pay for their drugs.
 See Lolly Lounges.
 It leads to increasing violence, stealing and robbery among the youth.
-Families live in fear of their own children because of drugs like Nyaope.
-There have been reports of gangs robbing HIV/AIDS clinics in Soweto to obtain Anti-retro-viral drugs for making Nyaope, as well as addicted users mugging HIV patients to obtain the Anti-retro-viral RV drugs for themselves.
+Families live in fear of their children because of drugs like Nyaope.

 How is Nyaope used?

 There is also a craze among Nyaope users called Bluetooth where addicts share a Nayope hit.
-One addict will inject himself with Nyaope and then draw some of his blood and give it to another addict who then injects himself with it.
-It is a dangerous game that cause not only horrible abscesses at injection sites, but also transfers the HIV virus between addicts.
-Abscesses can lead to limb amputations.
+One addict will inject himself with Nyaope and then draw some of his blood and give it to another addict who injects himself with it.
+It is a dangerous game that causes horrible abscesses at injection sites and transfers HIV between addicts.
+Inflamed sores can lead to limb amputations.

 What is the effect of the drug?

 Once Nyaope is smoked, the user experiences intense euphoria, deep contentment and relaxation.
 The user feels warm when cold, calm when angry and filled when hungry.
-The feeling is beyond human experience and the intense effect lasts for about 2 – 4 hours.
-When this blissful state wears off after six to 24 hours , agonizing withdrawal symptoms set in like severe abdominal pain and back ache, sweating, chills, anxiety, restlessness, depression, nausea and diarrhea.
+The feeling is beyond human experience, and the intense effect lasts for about 2 – 4 hours.
+When this blissful state wears off after six to 24 hours, agonising withdrawal symptoms set in like severe abdominal pain and backache, sweating, chills, anxiety, restlessness, depression, nausea and diarrhoea.

-For some the less pleasant side effects include a painful stomach, muscle cramps and generally feeling really ill, but when these ease up, they use again.
-Users can go days without eating – which can damage their immune systems and make them prone to other illnesses.
+For some, the less pleasant side effects include a painful stomach, muscle cramps and generally feeling ill, but when this ease up, they use again.
+Users can go days without eating, damaging their immune systems and making them prone to other illnesses.
 If they eat or drink before they had a hit, they will vomit.

 Withdrawal from Nyaope / Whoonga

-It is the withdrawal – the unbearable stomach cramps, nausea, mood swings and aggression – that makes Nyaope so addictive.
-The heroin in Nyaope is an opiod, and opiod’s give way to severe withdrawal symptoms.
+The withdrawal is the unbearable stomach cramps, nausea, mood swings, and aggression, which makes Nyaope so addictive.
+The heroin in Nyaope is an opioid, and opioids give way to severe withdrawal symptoms.
 A user is terrified of having to deal with the feelings of anxiety and physical pain, so the only possible cure available is another hit, and then another one, and another one after that.
 Users say they have to use up to 5 bags per day to keep the withdrawal symptoms away.

-Vomiting and diarrhea could lead to dehydration and other body disturbances.
-Aspiration is a risk – it happens when a person who is semi-conscious or confused breaths vomit into their lungs.
-Aspiration of solid material may cause immediate asphyxia and death; smaller particles may cause collapse of a lung, lobe or segment; particulate material may lead to a sub-acute inflammatory reaction in the lungs.
+Vomiting and diarrhoea could lead to dehydration and other body disturbances.
+Aspiration is a risk – it happens when a semi-conscious or confused breaths vomit into their lungs.
+Aspiration of solid material may cause immediate asphyxia and death; smaller particles may cause a collapse a lung, lobe or segment; particulate material may lead to a sub-acute inflammatory reaction in the lungs.
 Massive pulmonary aspiration of gastric contents carries a very high mortality rate – 62%.

-If aspiration of vomit is suspected, the patient should be tilted head down and preferably placed on the right side.
-The right lung is more often affected because of the configuration of the main bronchi; this position will, therefore, tend to localise aspiration to the right side while the upper airway is being cleared and the patient is being oxygenated.
+If the vomit aspiration is suspected, the patient should be tilted head down and preferably placed on the right side.
+The right lung is more often affected because of the main bronchi’s configuration; this position will tend to localise aspiration to the right side while the upper airway is being cleared and the patient is oxygenated.
 Mortality is lower when aspiration is confined to one lobe, than if it is more widespread through the lungs.

 Alcohol: 3-5 days in urine, 10-12 hours in blood